dragonexpert/socialgroups/contributing.md

 - If you don't have a solve for it, please list how to reproduce so I can verify whether I get that same issue on my site.

 **Join Space**
-- If you would like to discuss the project or make contributions, you can join in on space (teamdimensional.jetbrains.space)[here].
+- If you would like to discuss the project or make contributions, you can join in on space [here](teamdimensional.jetbrains.space).
 You could easily work on developing a plugin to extend socialgroups in this environment while being able to have direct contact with developers of Socialgroups.